 Could Trump still become president if he's convicted of a crime?

-Washington — Former President Donald Trump has now been indicted, his attorneys confirmed to CBS News.
+Washington — Former President Donald Trump is expected to surrender to authorities in New York on Tuesday and appear in court after he was indicted last week.
 The prospect of a conviction raises an intriguing question about his bid to retake the White House: could he still become president if he's convicted?

 The short answer, from a legal perspective, is yes, according to experts.